coldshrine/study-notes/books/designing-data-intensive-applications.md

 **Serializability**: Transactions behave the same as if they had executed _some_ serial order.

 **Linearizability**: Recency guarantee on reads and writes of a register (individual object).

+#### Locking and leader election

+To ensure that there is indeed only one leader, a lock is used.
+It must be linearizable: all nodes must agree which nodes owns the lock; otherwise is useless.

+Apache ZooKeepr and etcd are often used for distributed locks and leader election.

+#### Constraints and uniqueness guarantees

+Unique constraints, like a username or an email address require a situation similiar to a lock.

+A hard uniqueness constraint in relational databases requires linearizability.

+#### Implementing linearizable systems

+The simplest approach would be to have a single copy of the data, but this would not be able to tolerate faults.

+* Single-leader repolication is potentially linearizable.
+* Consensus algorithms is linearizable.
+* Multi-leader replication is not linearizable.
+* Leaderless replication is probably not linearizable.

+Multi-leader replication is often a good choice for multi-datacenter replication.
+On a network interruption betwen data-centers will force a choice between linearizability and availability.

+With multi-leader configuraiton, each data center can operate normally with interruptions.

+With single-leader replication, the leader must be in one of the datacenters.
+If the application requires linearizable reads and writes, the network interruption causes the application to become unavailable.

+* If your applicaiton _requires_ linearizability, and some replicas are disconnected from the other replicas due to a network problem, the some replicas cannot process request while they are disconnected (unavailable).

+* If your application _does not require_, then it can be written in a way tha each replica can process requests independently, even if it is disconnected from other replicas (peg: multi-leader), becoming _available_.

+**If an application does not require linearizability it can be more tolerant of network problems.**

+#### The unhelpful CAP theorem

+CAP is sometimes presented as _Consistency, Availability, Partition tolerance: pick 2 out of 3_.
+Or being said in another way _either Consistency or Available when Partitioned_.

+CAP only considers one consistency model (linearizability) and one kind of fault (_network partitions_, or nodes that are alive but disconnected from each other).
+It doesn't say anything about network delays, dead nodes, or other trade-offs.
+CAP has been historically influential, but nowadays has little practical value for designing systems.